Majorana-mediated thermoelectric transport in multiterminal junctions: Thermoelectric response

-\textit{Effect of the phase difference and CPS.}\textemdash As we show in the following, measuring the thermoelectric coefficients in combination with tuning the applied phase difference across the JJ allows to identify the presence of MZMs.
+As we now show, measuring the thermoelectric coefficients in combination with tuning the applied phase difference across the JJ allows us to identify the presence of MZMs.
 For this purpose, we show in Fig.~\ref{fig:figure4} the electrical conductance $G$, the Seebeck coefficient $S$, and the thermal conductance $K$ for different JJs.
 As a first observation in the $s$-wave case [Fig.~\ref{fig:figure4}(a)], $G$, $S$, and $K$ show only an overall weak signal that is largest at $\phi = \pi$.
 While both $G$ and $K$ do not significantly change on a qualitative level for different $\Gamma_{\mathrm{CPS}}$, $S$ shows a sign change around $\phi \approx \pi$ as $\Gamma_{\mathrm{CPS}}$ is increased.
-In contrast, the magnitude of the signals in the $p$-wave case [Fig.~\ref{fig:figure4}(b)] are way larger compared to the $s$-wave case.
-In particular, $G$ shows the expected quantized conductance peak from LAR at the MZM at $\phi = \pi$ with $G = 2 G_0$ \cite{Yeyati_PRB_16} that is also robust against increasing $\Gamma_\mathrm{CPS}$.
-At $\Gamma_\mathrm{CPS} = \Gamma_S$, $G$ is generally not quantized, but drops to $G = G_0$ in the case of symmetric couplings and equal dot levels $\varepsilon_L = \varepsilon_R$ \cite{supplement}.
+In contrast, the magnitude of the signals in the $p$-wave case [Fig.~\ref{fig:figure4}(b)] are much larger compared to the $s$-wave case.
+In particular, $G$ shows the expected quantized conductance peak from LAR at the MZM at $\phi = \pi$ with $G = 2 G_0$ \cite{Yeyati_PRB_16} that is also robust against increasing $\Gamma_\mathrm{CPS}$, which is shown in Fig.~\ref{fig:figureS4}(a) in Appendix~\ref{sec:appendixE}.
+At $\Gamma_\mathrm{CPS} = \Gamma_S$, $G$ is generally not quantized, but drops to $G = G_0$ in the case of symmetric couplings and equal dot levels $\varepsilon_L = \varepsilon_R$.
 Furthermore, $K$ only shows a significant signal around phase differences close to $\phi \approx \pi$ for a large range of $\Gamma_{\mathrm{CPS}} \gtrsim 0.3 \, \Gamma_S $ that increases for increasing $\Gamma_{\mathrm{CPS}}$.
-This behavior is a consequence of the violation of the Wiedemann-Franz law due to the presence of LAR; see Eq.~\eqref{eq:equation4} and the SM \cite{supplement}.
-Although $K$ is zero at exactly $\phi = \pi$ for a large range of $\Gamma_{\mathrm{CPS}}$, it increases to the quantized value of $K = K_0/2$ in the case of symmetric coupling and equal dot energy \cite{supplement}, which was also reported in Ref.~\cite{Bauer2021} for a continuous setup.
+This behavior is a consequence of the violation of the Wiedemann-Franz law due to the presence of LAR; see Eq.~\eqref{eq:equation4} and Fig.~\ref{fig:figureS3}.
+Although $K$ is zero at exactly $\phi = \pi$ for a large range of $\Gamma_{\mathrm{CPS}}$, it increases to the quantized value of $K = K_0/2$ in the case of symmetric coupling and equal dot energy, as shown in Fig.~\ref{fig:figureS4}(b) in Appendix~\ref{sec:appendixE}, which was also reported in Ref.~\cite{Bauer2021} for a continuous setup.
+In addition, $S$ takes large values for small $\Gamma_{\mathrm{CPS}}$ at $\phi \approx 0$ due to the vanishingly small electrical conductance.
+This region [dark red area for $S$ in Fig.~\ref{fig:figure4}(b)] also extends to larger phase differences at large $\Gamma_{\mathrm{CPS}} \lesssim \Gamma_S$.